akhikhl/wuff/tutorialExamples/EquinoxApp-3/README.md

-This example corresponds to steps 1-6 of [Equinox application tutorial](https://github.com/akhikhl/wuff/wiki/Equinox-application).
+This example corresponds to [Prepare Equinox app for multiproject build](Prepare-Equinox-app-for-multiproject-build) tutorial.